kyrylomyr/WpfAsyncPack/README.md

 }
 ```

-The method ```SetProperty()``` automatically determines during the compilation time the name of property to notify as changed, but you can also pass it explicitly as a third parameter:
+The method ```SetProperty()``` automatically determines during the compilation time the name of property to notify as changed, but you can pass the name explicitly as a third parameter:

 ```csharp
 SetProperty(ref _message, value, nameof(AnotherProperty));